 Many aspects of Territory life are already being impacted: human health, coasts and marine resources, water supply, biodiversity and ecosystems, tourism.
 A number of other sectors will also be affected by climate change:

-• Agribusiness encompasses all forms of agriculture undertaken in the Northern Territory including the production of all types of livestock, crops, seafood (wild caught and/or farmed) and bush foods (collected and sold on a commercial basis).
-In 2017-18, agribusiness contributed approximately $735 million to the Northern Territory’s Gross State Product (GSP).
+Agribusiness encompasses all forms of agriculture undertaken in the Northern Territory including the production of all types of livestock, crops, seafood (wild caught and/or farmed) and bush foods (collected and sold on a commercial basis).
+In 2023-24, agribusiness contributed approximately $805 million to the Northern Territory’s gross state product (GSP).
 Disruption to the agribusiness sector will have a flow-on impact to Territory-based suppliers supporting the sector.

-Read the Northern Territory’s State of the science and climate change impacts report which provides a summary of climate change: what it is, how it’s affecting the Territory and what Territorians can do about it.
+Read the Northern Territory’s State of the science and climate change impacts report PDF (13.2 MB) which provides a summary of climate change: what it is, how it’s affecting the Territory and what Territorians can do about it.